datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions1

-Use `git log` to list the recent changes to `report.txt`.
+Use `git log -1` to list the most recent changes to `report.txt`.

 *** =hint1

-Use `git log` with the name of the file as an argument.
+Use `git log -1` with the name of the file as an argument.

 *** =sample_code1
 ```{shell}